 The unusual activities over Christmas can often reveal imbalances in our everyday lives.
 Some of us have thrived on all the extra activity and are feeling its loss – or maybe Christmas has been a lonely time that has made you feel more cut off.
 If so, are there ways to engage in a community by picking up a new hobby or revisiting old ones?
 Or perhaps it’s a relief to have a bit of space and time back – in this case, notice the space you now have and find time to build in privacy and reflection into your everyday life.

 Now is a really useful time to bring our thoughts back to basics and how we meet our physical needs.
 Overindulgence is better countered by building balance back into our habits.
 Taking regular movement – whatever it is – will help us relax more easily and lift our mood.
 Noticing and prioritising our sleep as we move back into a routine can help us feel more refreshed and able to face each day.

 In a time of reflection, it is appropriate to consider the year ahead and think about things you may want to achieve.
 Meeting our need for achievement helps us feel stretched and challenged and definitely keeps us feeling mentally strong.
 But setting over-ambitious targets usually ends in disappointment and feeling a lack of achievement.
 If you want to set goals – and these can be very helpful – make sure they are positive, achievable and consider how they will create balance and purpose in your life.

-In short, January is a time to give yourself breathing space, especially after the challenges of 2021 and not being certain of what 2022 will bring.
-There is a whole year ahead of you and if you stay focused on meeting your needs in balance and giving yourself time and space to achieve your goals you will emerge into the spring feeling energised, positive and ready for anything.
+In short, January is a time to give yourself breathing space.
+There is a whole year ahead of you and if you stay focused on meeting your needs in balance and giving yourself time and space to achieve your goals, you will emerge into the spring feeling energised, positive and ready for anything.